When I join Tri It For Life, am I automatically registered for Ramblin' Rose race?

 When are the swim training sessions?

-Training sessions are held at various pools around Charlotte.
+Training sessions are held at various pools in your training area.
 A schedule of training sessions will be made available to members.

 How deep is the Pool?